Website – https://discgolffanatic.com/

 Where did the blog’s name originate from?

 As I have played more than 2500 rounds in 6 years, it’s pretty safe to say I’m addicted to disc golf and love every second of it.
 Just like a true fanatic, hence the name, Disc Golf Fanatic.
 FIY: This does not include endless hours of fieldwork, putting practice nor watching disc golf related videos/tournament live coverages and etc.

 I play so much that even Kristin Tattar has mentioned me in one of her interviews.
 Even though it’s in Estonian, you can Google translate it and enjoy the read here https://discgolf.ee/blogs/news/kristin-tattar-kusimused-x-vastused

 - I have played over 2500 rounds of disc golf in 6 years, averaging more than 400 rounds per year since 2016.

 - In the 2020 season, I recorded around 650 rounds of disc golf, vast of majority of them were 18 hole courses.
-And this does not include putting pratice nor fieldwork.
+In 2021, I “only” played 537 rounds of disc golf and in 2022, I played 613 rounds of disc golf … And this does not include putting pratice nor fieldwork.

 - I’ve completed 20 Jyly putting leagues in a row, 1 putting league is 100 putts from 5-10 meters.
 So a total of 2000 putts in several hours.